Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Background

-Nevertheless, helping patients with whole-body movements or severe impairments places a significant physical burden on therapists.
-While high-intensity, repetitive training is essential for effective rehabilitation, it further adds to this strain.
-Tasks like sit-to-stand transfers or ambulation are especially challenging when patients require moderate assistance to maintain balance \cite{burnfield2013comparative, boukadida2015determinants}.
-This physical strain increases the risk of musculoskeletal injuries \cite{mccrory2014work} and can limit the precision and force therapists are able to apply.
-In some cases, optimal care requires multiple therapists, compromising therapist availability.
+Helping patients with whole-body movements or severe impairments places a significant physical burden on therapists.
+While high-intensity, repetitive training is essential for effective rehabilitation, it further adds to this strain \cite{burnfield2013comparative, boukadida2015determinants}.
+This physical strain increases the risk of musculoskeletal injuries \cite{mccrory2014work} {and can negatively affect task execution, e.g., by reducing smoothness and coordination, and may further hinder the therapist’s ability to effectively supervise the rehabilitation process.} In some cases, optimal care requires multiple therapists, compromising therapist availability.
 This overall complexity also makes accurate measurement difficult and complicates the characterization and repetition of therapeutic procedures \cite{sawers2014perspectives, galvez2005measuring}.

-Rehabilitation robots help address these clinical challenges by isolating impaired joint(s) of interest and providing precise, repetitive practice through assistive or resistive forces.
-They ensure safety via compliant control strategies and built-in force and motion limits, while promoting neuroplasticity through consistent and functional movement practice \cite{gassert2018rehabilitation}.
-Furthermore, they facilitate the assessment of patient performance and allow objective quantification of progress throughout the rehabilitation process.
-When combined with real-time visual feedback and gamified elements, rehabilitation robots can further enhance therapy by informing and motivating patients about their performance, thereby encouraging more active participation and engagement, ultimately improving therapeutic outcomes \cite{patarini2025correction, ditommaso2025effects}.
-Nevertheless, the use of rehabilitation robots often entails the loss of physical contact between therapists and patients, removing a critical channel for understanding each other's intentions and promoting motor skill acquisition.
-In this case, a less experienced or proactive therapist may retreat into passive supervision and simple parameter tweaks, resulting in an under-utilization of both the robot’s capabilities and their own clinical expertise \cite{celian2021day, postol2023we}.
+Rehabilitation robots help address these challenges by providing precise, repetitive practice through assistive or resistive forces \cite{gassert2018rehabilitation}.
+They facilitate the assessment of patient performance and allow objective quantification of progress throughout the rehabilitation process.
+However, the use of rehabilitation robots often entails the loss of physical contact between therapists and patients, removing a critical channel for understanding each other's intentions and promoting motor skill acquisition.
+In this case, a less experienced therapist may retreat into passive supervision and simple parameter tweaks, resulting in an under-utilization of both the robot’s capabilities and their own clinical expertise \cite{celian2021day, postol2023we}.